SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 ## Maven
 To use the new [java client lib](https://github.com/SAP/cloud-security-xsuaa-integration/) the dependencies declared in maven `pom.xml` need to be updated.

-First add the following dependencies:
+First make sure you have the following dependencies defined in your pom.xml:

 ```xml
 <dependency>
   <groupId>org.springframework.security.oauth</groupId>